7 Traits That Make a Great Software Developer

 Technical Mindset

-Developers’ main tool for work is their computer, so it’s only logical that they know how to navigate their devices from the technical point of view.
+Developers’ main tool for work is their computer, so it’s only logical that they know how to navigate their devices from a technical point of view.
 Right?
 However, what sets great software developers apart from average ones when it comes to this is that they not only understand computers (and other related devices), but actually enjoy figuring out the logic behind them.

 It’s simple, really—a software developer needs to possess great technical skills and, more importantly, they need to be able to explain the technical parts to non-tech people they find themselves working with.